-$f_{t,k}$ (Sec.~\ref{sec:problem}) must return both a point estimate $\hat{s}$ and a predictive distribution (from which we take a $(1-\alpha)$ interval).
+Predictor $f_{t,k}$ (Section~\ref{sec:problem}) must return both a point estimate $\hat{s}$ and a predictive distribution (with a $(1-\alpha)$ interval).
 We evaluate these with 4 \textit{PIE metrics} (not to be confused with task-specific metrics).

-\textbf{Point estimates.} We report RMSE between prediction $\hat{s}$ and gold score $q$, providing an interpretable measure of average error magnitude in the target’s original units and serving as our primary evaluation metric.
-Pearson Correlation (PC) is shown only as a diagnostic for feature usefulness (Appendix~\ref{tab:benchmark_corr}); it does not directly reflect absolute error, and correlation may be high while still incurring large systematic errors.
-However, as it is unscaled, it is useful for comparing between tasks and metrics.

-\textbf{Prediction intervals.} Expected Calibration Error (ECE) is popular for classification, measuring how well predicted probabilities match observed frequencies via binning \citep{naeini2015obtaining}.
-However, ECE is designed for binary scores, not for continuous ones.
-Prediction intervals for continuous scores can be visualized in Figure~\ref{fig:ensemble_vs_individual}, showing each instance's true score on the y-axis as well as the prediction regressor on the x-axis.
-Ideally, predictions are not too narrow (overconfident) or too wide (underconfident), and several metrics exist for assessing such miscalibrations.

-We use the Continuous Ranked Probability Score (CRPS) \citep{gneiting2007strictly} as our primary metric for evaluating prediction intervals.
-It is a proper scoring rule that jointly rewards calibration and sharpness of the full predictive CDF $F$, where lower CRPS is better: { \abovedisplayskip{5pt} \belowdisplayskip{5pt}
+\textbf{Continuous Ranked Probability Score (CRPS)} \citep{gneiting2007strictly} is PIE's primary metric for evaluating both point estimates and prediction intervals.
+It is a proper scoring rule that jointly rewards calibration and sharpness of the full predictive CDF $F$; lower CRPS is better: